-5.5.5.3 A taxiway edge marker shall be retroreflective blue.

-5.5.5.4 The marked surface as viewed by the pilot shall be a rectangle and shall have a minimum viewing area of 150 cm^2 .

-5.5.5.5 Taxiway edge markers shall be frangible.
+- 5.5.5.3 A taxiway edge marker shall be retroreflective blue. - 5.5.5.4 The marked surface as viewed by the pilot shall be a rectangle and shall have a minimum viewing area of 150 cm2. - 5.5.5.5 Taxiway edge markers shall be frangible.
 Their height shall be sufficiently low to preserve clearance for propellers and for the engine pods of jet aircraft.

-5.5.6 Taxiway centre line markers
+5.5.6 Taxiway center line markers

-5.5.6.1 Taxiway centre line markers shall be provided on a taxiway where the code number 1 or 2 and taxiway centre line or edge lights or taxiway edge markers are not provided.

-5.5.6.2 Taxiway centre line markers shall be provided on a taxiway where the code number is 3 or 4 and taxiway centre line lights are not provided if there is a need to improve the guidance provided by the taxiway centre line marking.
+- 5.5.6.1 Taxiway center line markers shall be provided on a taxiway where the code number 1 or 2 and taxiway center line or edge lights or taxiway edge markers are not provided. - 5.5.6.2 Taxiway center line markers shall be provided on a taxiway where the code number is 3 or 4 and taxiway center line lights are not provided if there is a need to improve the guidance provided by the taxiway center line marking.

-5.5.6.3 Taxiway centre line markers shall be installed at least at the same location as would taxiway centre line lights had they been used.
+5.5.6.3 Taxiway center line markers shall be installed at least at the same location as would taxiway center line lights had they been used.

-Note: See 5.3.17.12 for the spacing of taxiway centre line lights.
+Note: See 5.3.17.12 for the spacing of taxiway center line lights.

-5.5.6.4 Taxiway centre line markers shall normally be located on the taxiway centre line marking except that they may be offset by not more than 30 cm where it is not practicable to locate them on the marking.
+5.5.6.4 Taxiway center line markers shall normally be located on the taxiway center line marking except that they may be offset by not more than 30 cm where it is not practicable to locate them on the marking.

-5.5.6.5 A taxiway centre line marker shall be retroreflective green.

-5.5.6.6 The marked surface as viewed by the pilot shall be a rectangle and shall have a minimum viewing area of 20 cm^2 .

-5.5.6.7 Taxiway centre line markers shall be so designed and fitted as to withstand being run over by the wheels of an aircraft without damage either to the aircraft or to the markers themselves.
+- 5.5.6.5 A taxiway center line marker shall be retroreflective green. - 5.5.6.6 The marked surface as viewed by the pilot shall be a rectangle and shall have a minimum viewing area of 20 cm^2 . - 5.5.6.7 Taxiway center line markers shall be so designed and fitted as to withstand being run over by the wheels of an aircraft without damage either to the aircraft or to the markers themselves.

-5.5.7 Unpaved taxiway edge markers
+Unpaved taxiway edge markers 5.5.7